-Reported Fatalities for the Day of Mourning
+Reported fatalities for the Day of Mourning

-The National Day of Mourning occurs annually on April 28, to honour those workers who have died, been injured or suffered an illness in a workplace.
+The National Day of Mourning occurs annually on April 28, to honour those who have died, been injured or suffered an illness in a workplace.
 The Day of Mourning was enshrined in national legislation by an act of parliament on February 1, 1991.

 It is important to note that the different methodologies used for reporting fatalities for various purposes can result in different statistics being reported.
 The following describes why WSIB fatality statistics differ from the Day of Mourning statistics.

 The WSIB traumatic and occupational disease fatality statistics only include those workplaces covered by the WSIB under the Workplace Safety and Insurance Act.
-They include traumatic fatalities that occurred in the year specified as well as occupational disease fatalities for which entitlement was granted in the prior year, although the fatality may have occurred years earlier.
-Workers who passed away while in receipt of 100 per cent permanent disability benefits granted under a pre-1990 legislative framework are not included.
+They include traumatic fatalities that occurred in the year specified as well as occupational disease fatalities for which entitlement was granted in the previous year, although the fatality may have occurred years earlier.
+Workers who passed away while in receiving 100 per cent permanent disability benefits granted under a pre-1990 legislative framework are not included.
 The WSIB recognizes these individuals were employed in an Ontario workplace, suffered from a permanent disability, and have since passed away.
 The WSIB is unable to confirm these deaths as being related to the original injury or illness, and therefore they are not included in our annual fatality reporting.